aesqe/mapboxgl-minimap/README.md

 	id: "mapboxgl-minimap",
 	position: "bottom-left",
 	width: "320px",
-	height: "181px",
+	height: "180px",
 	style: "mapbox://styles/mapbox/streets-v8",
 	center: [0, 0],
 	zoom: 6,

-	zoomAdjust: null, // should be a function; will be bound to Minimap
+	// should be a function; will be bound to Minimap
+	zoomAdjust: null,

+	// if parent map zoom >= 18 and minimap zoom >= 14, set minimap zoom to 16
 	zoomLevels: [
-		// if parent map zoom >= 18 and minimap zoom >= 14, set minimap zoom to 16
 		[18, 14, 16],
 		[16, 12, 14],
 		[14, 10, 12],
 		[12, 8, 10],
 		[10, 6, 8]
 	],

-	maxBounds: null, // Do not set or set as https://docs.mapbox.com/mapbox-gl-js/api/#lnglatboundslike

 	lineColor: "#08F",
 	lineWidth: 1,